 Contemporary Art Theory and Practice

-Contemporary Art Theory and Practice explores art practices and issues currently underlying fine art activity with emphasis on the influence of modern and postmodern values on art making.
+Contemporary Art Theory and Practice explore art practices and issues currently underlying fine art activity with emphasis on the influence of modern and postmodern values on art making.
 The courses in this program offer an innovative, experimental, interdisciplinary, studio-based environment for exploring a variety of both traditional and non-traditional art forms.

 2-D Design emphasis: seeks to provide learning experiences that allow students to become fluent in the fundamentals of visual design language.
 Students will gain a new understanding of how design enhances and defines various aspects of culture and our physical world.

 Digital Design emphasis: integrates fine art visual concepts with digital technology by formulating an appreciation of the visual arts, computer-based learning, and skills developed to embrace change and address real-world issues.
-Emphasis on learning the conceptual framework of contemporary media implementation while acquiring practical skills applicable to digital media and traditional fine art practices help fulfill creative art making potential.
+Emphasis on learning the conceptual framework of contemporary media implementation while acquiring practical skills applicable to digital media and traditional fine art practices help fulfill creative art-making potential.

-3-Dimensional Design, Ceramics, Sculpture and Jewelry
+Ceramics, Sculpture and Jewelry

 3-D Design: This course explores the basic problems in 3-D design using plastic, metal, wood and other materials.
-(Recommended for Design, gallery installation, Ceramics and Sculpture majors.
+(Recommended for Design, gallery installation, Ceramics, and Sculpture majors.

 Ceramics: while promoting growth in conceptual, technical and aesthetic approaches, the Ceramics area of concentration offers instruction that includes a wide base of processes and techniques designed to encourage individual expression and creativity.
-Courses include hand building, mould casting and wheel forming methods with emphasis on surface decoration, glazing, glaze chemistry, stacking, and firing.
+Courses include hand building, mold-casting and wheel forming methods with emphasis on surface decoration, glazing, glaze chemistry, stacking, and firing.

 The Art Mentor Program serves a unique learning experience for a select group of students in the Santa Monica College Art Department.
 Students work intensively with faculty members, visiting artists and fellow students towards the development of individual bodies of work.